google/iosched/doc/FCM.md

 dialogTitle, dialogText, dialogYes, dialogNo | no | If the dialog fields are present, a dialog will be shown when the notification is clicked.
 That dialog will have the specified title and message.
 The message can contain newlines (use actual newlines, not \n), and will automaticaly linkify links. dialogYes can be ommitted for dialogs that do not have a positive action.
 For example "Dismiss" button only.
 The positive action (the YES button) will always launch the URL.

-## GCM key
+## User ID

-The reason we use the concept of a GCM key is that the application has to synchronize the user's data (sessions selected to be in schedule) with the Google I/O website.
+The reason we use the concept of a user ID is that the application has to synchronize the user's data (sessions selected to be in schedule) with the Google I/O website.

-"GCM key" or "GCM group ID" is not part of the GCM jargon, it's something specific to this app.
+"user ID" or "FCM group ID" is not part of the GCM jargon, it's something specific to this app.

 Here is some background around the problem we were trying to solve, so